groupe-projet-info/cv-generator/README.md

 ## Install and Run

 The needed packages need to be installed from inside each module.
-Please un the back-end server first, then the front-end client.
+Please run the back-end server first, then the front-end client.

 ### Back-end server